remdan/capistrano-composer-light/README.md

 ## Installation

+Add this line to your application's Gemfile:

 ```
 # Gemfile
 gem 'capistrano',  '~> 3.1'
 gem 'capistrano-composer-light', '~> 0.0.1'
 ```

+And then execute:

+    $ bundle

+Or install it yourself as:

+    $ gem install capistrano-composer-light

 ## Usage

 Require capistrano-composer-light in your cap file